kubernetes/committee-security-response/security-release-process.md

 ## Severity Thresholds - How We Do Vulnerability Scoring

-The content presented below outlines basic criteria when considering the effect of bugs disclosed to the Product Security Team and their severity.
+The content presented below outlines basic criteria when considering the effect of bugs disclosed to the Product Security Committee and their severity.
 These apply mostly to items in "core" but could be abstractly applied to those in other repos as well.